 As 2020 drew to a close, an article started doing the rounds on social media, lauding Colombia for their drastic action to ban shark fishing within their waters.
 A friend of mine drew my attention to this and whilst it sounded like wonderful news, we also realised we had several questions about the new legislation: "Will no sharks ever be fished in Colombia again?", "What about sharks caught as "bycatch?" and "When does the law actually come into power?".
 In short, we wondered if it was too good to be true.
 So after some research (involving some very crude Google translations of documents in Spanish), I hope I can clear up some confusion you have regarding the Colombian shark fishing ban...

-The Republic of Colombia, located at the northern tip of South America, is a diverse and complex country...
-With some regions enjoying tropical heat and rainfall, where others are barren deserts, Colombia is a myriad of different ecosystems, from lush rainforests, to savannahs, to craggy mountains.
-As a result, Colombia boasts some of the highest biodiversity of any country in the world.
+Located at the northern tip of South America, Colombia is a diverse and complex country, boasting a myriad of different ecosystems.
+With some regions enjoying tropical heat and rainfall, where others are barren deserts, from lush rainforests, to savannahs, to craggy mountains, Colombia has some of the highest biodiversity of any country in the world.
 Where the land dips into the Atlantic Ocean in the west and the Pacific in the east, Colombian waters are home to as many as 76 different species of sharks!
 Heaven!

 Since 1990, after scientific reports explained that Colombia's shark fishing was unsustainable, the government implemented several different reforms to improve fisheries management.
 These eventually evolved into Resolución 1743 in 2017.
 Produced by the Colombia Autoridad Nacional de Acuicultura y Pesca, this Resolution sought to "guarantee the sustainable development, conservation or restoration" of sharks in the Colombian Exclusive Economic Zone (EEZ) (ANAP, 2017).